GlassProtocol/didar/README.md

 # Technical Discussion

 Part of the reason for writing this document was to remove reliance on IPFS.
-Arweave offers true permanence without the need for centralized pinning services.
+Arweave offers true permanence without the need for coordinated pinning services.

-For an IPFS alternative be sure to check out our friends at [Ceramic](https://ceramic.network/).
-Their standards are FAR MORE developed.
+For an IPFS alternative that is FAR MORE developed, be sure to check out our friends at [Ceramic](https://ceramic.network/).

 ---

 ### Genesis Transactions

 Every DID requires a uniquely generated ID.
 We opt to use a small data payload Arweave transaction to initialize an ID.
 The genesis transaction IS NOT A DID, but rather a precursor.

-Example Genesis JSON:
+The genesis document looks like such:

 ```json
 {